+Q. Firearms

-- P. Window Blind Cords Window blind cords shall be secured, out of the reach of children, to prevent strangulation. - Q. Firearms - 1.
-Providers and household members who have possession of firearms shall obtain the proper licenses or permits to the extent required by law. - 2.
+- 1. Providers and household members who have possession of firearms shall obtain the proper licenses or permits to the extent required by law. - 2.
 Firearms shall be stored, unloaded and under lock, in a place which is inaccessible to children during the hours that child care is provided in the home. - 3.
-Ammunition shall be stored separately under lock during the hours that child care is provided in the home. - R. Swimming Pools - 1.
-Swimming pools shall be securely fenced to prevent access by the children. - a.
+Ammunition shall be stored separately under lock during the hours that child care is provided in the home.

+R. Swimming Pools

+- 1. Swimming pools shall be securely fenced to prevent access by the children. - a.
 The fence shall be at least six feet (6') high with a locked gate. - b.
-Above ground pools may have a four foot (4') fence extension along the outer rim of the pool, provided that the ladder leading to the pool folds up and locks into place and the height from the ground is at least six feet (6'). - 2.
-Pools, including wading and inflatable pools, shall only be used under the supervision of the provider or assistant(s). - 3.
-Pools without a filtration system must be emptied and disinfected after each use. - 4.
-The provider shall obtain written permission from parent/guardian prior to taking a child into a pool. - S. Telephones and Emergency Numbers - 1.
-There shall be a working telephone, other than a pay phone or cell phone, in the child care area.
+Above ground pools may have a four foot (4') fence extension along the outer rim of the pool, provided that the ladder leading to the pool folds up and locks into place and the height from the ground is at least six feet (6').

+- 2. Pools, including wading and inflatable pools, shall only be used under the supervision of the provider or assistant(s). - Pools without a filtration system must be emptied and disinfected after each use. - 4.
+Provider shall obtain written permission from parent/guardian prior to taking a child into a pool.

+S. Telephones and Emergency Numbers

+- 1. There shall be a working telephone, other than a pay phone or cell phone, in the child care area.
 The phone shall be kept in working order and shall be readily available for use in case of an emergency. - 2.
-Emergency phone numbers, including 911, local fire and police departments, emergency room or hospital, family physician and poison center shall be posted in a conspicuous place, adjacent to each phone in the child care area.
+Emergency phone numbers, including 911, local fire and police departments, emergency room or hospital, family physician and poison center shall be posted in a conspicuous place, adjacent to each phone in the child care area. - The names and phone numbers of parents/guardians and emergency contact persons for each child in care shall be kept adjacent to each phone in the child care area.